-The scheme aims to support students who do not receive government funding towards the costs of their tuition fees and is not intended as a substitute to publicly funded schemes.
+The scheme aims to support students who do not receive government funding towards the costs of their tuition fees following withdrawal from a previous course of study, academic repeats or because of their residence status.
 Applicants must demonstrate that their financial circumstances will hinder access to their chosen course of study when making a request for funding to the Carnegie Trust.

-The Vacation Scholarship Scheme is intended for Scottish students undertaking an undergraduate degree course at a Scottish university, who have shown exceptional merit at university, and who would like to devote some portion of the long vacation to conduct independent research of direct benefit to their academic work.
+The Vacation Scholarship Scheme is intended for eligible students undertaking an undergraduate degree course at either a Scottish university, The Royal Conservatoire of Scotland or The Glasgow School of Art; who have shown exceptional merit during their studies, and who would like to devote some portion of the long vacation to undertake a programme of independent research of direct benefit to their academic work.

-This prestigious scheme supports a limited number of graduates, with first class Honours degrees from a Scottish university, who wish to pursue three years of postgraduate research leading to a PhD at a university in Scotland.
-There is no restriction on the subject or field.
-To be considered, candidates must be nominated by a permanent member of staff of a Scottish university at the level of Professor, Reader or Lecturer.
+This prestigious scheme supports a limited number of graduates, with first-class Honours degrees from an eligible Scottish university or Higher Education Institution (HEI), who wish to pursue three years of postgraduate research leading to a PhD at an eligible Scottish university or HEI.
+There is no restriction on the subject or field, however to be considered, candidates must be selected for nomination by an eligible institution.

-The Trust administers the selection process for these Scholarships, which are awarded by the St Andrew’s Society for the State of New York.
+The Trust administers the selection process for these Scholarships, which are awarded by the Saint Andrew’s Society of the State of New York.